 According to them, banks may want to consider the following to keep client relationships healthy and customer-service managed:

 - Proactively reach out and offer training to customers who are not familiar with online banking.
 No client must be left behind during the evolution that is befalling in the banking and finance sector.
 Banks should assist their clients through this change, particularly those who find this transition not easy.

 - Combine human and digital touchpoints in attending to customer concerns and needs.
 Banks should extend their services beyond person-to-person interaction.
 They should be able to address customer concerns through different channels, including online chats and emails.

 - Train customer service personnel to better prepare them for interacting with borrowers with dignity and respect during this stressful time.
 Building customer trust is imperative during this struggling time as it will leave a lasting impression on them and will speak of the wholistic values that the bank upholds.

 The pandemic has created a ton of problem areas in our economy.
-Nevertheless, banks should grab the opportunity to grow and adapt swiftly to modern demands accelerated by the health crisis and establish a robust and more sustainable means of their services.
+Nevertheless, banks should grab this opportunity to grow and adapt swiftly to modern demands accelerated by the health crisis and establish a robust, innovative and more sustainable means of their services.

 Going full-on digital is the future of Philippine banking, and that future is fast approaching.